smoltcp-rs/smoltcp/README.md

   * UDP packets on port 6969 (`socat stdio udp4-connect:192.168.69.1:6969 <<<"abcdefg"`),
   * TCP packets on port 6969 (`socat stdio tcp4-connect:192.168.69.1:6969 <<<"abcdefg"`),

+The buffers are only 64 bytes long, for convenience of testing resource exhaustion conditions.

 License
 -------